gabmorg/labelMe/README.md

 ```
 This package contains 3 functions that facilitate the preparation of a training dataset of ultrasound images for the purposes of an image labeling algorithm. `startLabeling()` runs the generalized version of the application, and allows a user to specify the labels they desire for the application. `measureLabelRatios()` generates a chart visualizing the proportion of each label selected in the run of the application. `startLabelingGoldenberg()` is a production version of the generalized app, with pre-specified radio labels for specifically kidney ultrasound views.
 Refer to package vignettes for more details.
 The package tree structure is provided below

-**PUT IN VIGNETTE**
-This package contains 3 functions that facilitate the preparation of a training dataset of ultrasound images for the purposes of an image labeling algorithm.
-In hospitals, this is commonly done manually, by opening and renaming each DICOM file.
-Here, the process allows the user to leverage the interface of a web browser, making the process significantly more streamlined and sustainable for the 1000s of labels they will have to prepare to train a given algorithm.
-It also runs entirely locally, so no need to worry about privacy measures for shielding patient data.

 ```
 --labelMe/
    |__DESCRIPTION